 The Macho fern, like most ferns, is usually free of any significant disease problems.
 Fungal problems are best avoided by providing even soil moisture and avoiding wetting foliage when watering by using drip irrigation or a soaker hose.
 If a fungal disease develops, usually signaled by dark spots or browning of fronds, it's best to discard the plant.

-Pest problems are also rare for this plant, but inspect plants at nurseries carefully for any signs of insects -- scale insects resemble dark spots on fronds, while mealybugs are white and fluffy -- and avoid purchasing these.
+Pest problems are also rare for this plant, but inspect plants at nurseries carefully for any signs of insects — scale insects resemble dark spots on fronds, while mealybugs are white and fluffy — and avoid purchasing these.
 If you see scale insects on a fern you're growing, hand-pick these to control them.
-Treat mealybugs by spraying the fern until dripping wet with insecticidal soap, diluted at a rate of 5 tablespoons per gallon of water; repeat every two weeks as needed.
+Treat mealybugs by spraying the fern until dripping wet with insecticidal soap.
+Repeat every two weeks as needed.